Chalarangelo/30-seconds-of-code/snippets/countSubstrings.md

 tags: string,algorithm,beginner
 ---

-Counts the occurences of a substring in a given string.
+Counts the occurrences of a substring in a given string.

 - Use `Array.prototype.indexOf()` to look for `searchValue` in `str`.
 - Increment a counter if the value is found and update the index, `i`.